 A large number of pre-cancerous lesions and superficial skin cancers can be treated effectively by ablative lasers.

 There are three main types of skin cancer:

 1. Basal Cell Carcinoma (BCC)

 A BCC is the most common type of skin cancer in the UK.
 It is sometimes also called a ‘rodent ulcer’.
 It is very rare for BCCs to spread to other parts of the body.

 What causes it?

-BCCs are commonly caused by too much exposure to ultraviolet (UV) light from the sun or from sun beds.
-BCCs can occur anywhere on your body, but are most common on areas that are exposed to the sun, such as your face, head, neck, ears, back and arms.
+BCCs are commonly caused by too much exposure to ultraviolet (UV) light from the sun or sunbeds.
+BCCs can occur anywhere on your body but are most common in areas that are exposed to the sun, such as your face, head, neck, ears, back and arms.
 They can also occur at sites where burns, scars or ulcers have damaged the skin.